-Table 3 shows the estimates of Eq.
-(1).
+Table 3 shows the estimates of equation (1).
 We report results for a battery of health at birth outcomes: birth weight, share of low birth weight newborns, share of pre-term childbirths, whether there were complications during labor, share of female babies, and share of c-sections.
-All regressions include mother's municipality of residence fixed effects, month and year of conception fixed effects, and mother's country of origin fixed effects.
+All regressions include mother's municipality of residence fixed effects, month and year of conception fixed effects, and mother's country of origin fixed effects 14.
 Standard errors are clustered at the mother's municipality of residence level.

 Starting with newborns' health outcomes, we get the expected direction in all the coefficients.
-We see a decrease in birth weight of 12.89 g (though not significant), and a significant (at a 1% level) increase in the share of low birth weight babies by 1.60 percentage points for our group of interest.
-Related to the average birth weight for immigrant Muslim mothers (living in the affected cities) before the attacks, which was 3,282.19 g, the effect is translated into a decrease of 0.39% and an increase of 23.77% in the share of low birth weight newborns.
+We see a decrease in birth weight of 12.89 grams (though not significant), and a significant (at a 1% level) increase in the share of low birth weight babies by 1.60 percentage points for our group of interest.
+Related to the average birth weight for immigrant Muslim mothers (living in the affected cities) before the attacks, which was 3,282.19 grams, the effect is translated into a decrease of 0.39% and an increase of 23.77% in the share of low birth weight newborns.

 With regards to childbirth characteristics, we get a positive coefficient for the share of pre-term newborns, though not significant.
 For the complications during labor, we find a significant increase of 1.47 percentage points which, compared to the pre-attacks mean, is translated into an increase of 13.58% in the share of complications for immigrant Muslim mothers living in affected cities.
-We also see a positive significant result for the share of female newborns (however, as we will show in the robustness check section - event study, we do not interpret the result of this outcome as causal due to the existence of a pre-trend).
-For instance, there is a 4.95% increase (with respect to the pre-attacks mean) in the share of female babies from (immigrant) Muslim mothers living in affected cities.
-Regarding c-sections, we do not find any significant result, even though the coefficient of interest has the expected (positive) sign.
+We also see a positive significant result for the share of female newborns (however, as we will show in the robustness check section - event study, we do not interpret the result of this outcome as causal due

-&lt;sup>13 In here, a women is considered Muslim using the same definition of our baseline equation (Eq.
-(1)).
+$^{^{13}}$ In here, a women is considered Muslim using the same definition of our baseline equation (equation (1))

-$^{14}$ Regarding mothers' country of origin FE, given the sample size, one may be concerned about the number of observations per country across treatment and control cities and over time, which is important in order to understand which mothers are contributing to identification.
-In order to show that our results are robust to this potential issue, we re-estimate Eq.
-(1) excluding these FE's.
+14Regarding mothers' country of origin FE, given the sample size, one may be concerned about the number of observations per country across treatment and control cities and over time, which is important in order to understand which mothers are contributing to identification.
+In order to show that our results are robust to this potential issue, we re-estimate equation (1) excluding these FE's.
 Results are very similar and are available upon request.